-Without a formal physical therapy examination, we’re limited in our ability to give you specific information regarding your knee and shoulder.
+Without a formal examination, we’re limited in our ability to give you specific information about your knee and shoulder.
 However, based on your inquiry, there are several general principles that we can discuss.

 After a trauma, such as a fall, there can be several tissue structures that can become inflamed or damaged depending on the position of the fall.
-Regarding the knee, there are several structures such as the patella, bursa, menisci, and ligaments that may have been interrupted during the trauma that can result in pain and inflammation.
+The knee has several structures such as the patella, bursa, menisci, and ligaments that may have been interrupted during the trauma that can result in pain and inflammation.
 As with the shoulder, in general, weakness and loss of range of motion can be a result of injury to the rotator cuff muscles, nervous tissue, and/or bony structures of the glenohumeral joint.
-At this time, it is difficult to discuss the seriousness of each injury without an evaluation, and it is imperative that an exam is performed by a medical provider, before a formal diagnosis can be made.
+At this time, it is difficult to discuss the seriousness of each injury without an evaluation.
+So, it’s important that a medical examiner performs an exam before making a formal diagnosis.

-In general, ice can be used as a therapeutic intervention that can help control swelling and inflammation however it should be applied appropriately.
-Generally, it is recommended that ice be applied for 15-20 minutes with use of small barrier such as a pillow case, or towel in order to avoid further irritation.
-If symptoms worsen or do not change within a few weeks, it is highly recommended that a formal evaluation is conducted by a physical therapist to determine the pain generating source.
-The physical therapist will conduct an exam, and possibly provide interventions including manual therapy, therapeutic exercise, and any modalities that may be appropriate for the condition.
+In general, ice can be used as a therapeutic intervention that can help control swelling and inflammation.
+However, it’s important to apply it correctly.
+Generally, apply ice for 15-20 minutes.
+Use a small barrier such as a pillow case, or towel in order to avoid further irritation.
+If symptoms worsen or don’t change within a few weeks, it’s highly recommended that a physical therapist conducts a formal evaluation.
+They can determine the source of the pain.
+The physical therapist will conduct an exam, and possibly provide interventions.
+These can include, for example, manual therapy, therapeutic exercise, and any modalities that may be appropriate for the condition.
 If necessary, the PT will further refer to the appropriate medical provider if imaging or further medical intervention is necessary.